 Generally, it is quite difficult for international students to be awarded with a scholarship by a German funding institution.

-By contrast with scholarships, which are typically awarded for several semesters, allowances are short-term grants given to students experiencing financial hardship.
+Compared to scholarships, which are typically awarded for several semesters, allowances are short-term grants given to students experiencing financial hardship.
 While scholarships are given to highly qualified and talented students, allowances have more of a social function in alleviating the situation of students in severe financial difficulty.

-- German students from low-to-medium income families are entitled to receive financial support according to the Federal Training Assistance Act ("Bafög").
+German students from low-to-medium income families are entitled to receive financial support according to the Federal Training Assistance Act ("Bafög").
 International and stateless students are eligible for funding only if they meet one of the following requirements:

 - They are eligible for asylum in Germany

 Generally, it is quite rare that international students are awarded with a scholarship by a German funding institution.
 If you are participating in the German language course or the Preparatory Course for International Students - the so-called Studienkolleg -, you are typically not eligible for a scholarship.
 Usually, applicants who have not as yet obtained their preliminary diploma or passed the intermediate exam are also not taken into consideration.
 If you have passed the intermediate exam or received your preliminary diploma, however, you might want to apply for a scholarship.
 For scholarship opportunities of the various funding bodies, please take a look at the overview given on the web page concerned with Scholarships and Funding Opportunities.